All Episodes

 One goal of President Barack Obama's state dinner on Wednesday will be to make Mexican President Felipe Calderon feel like the man of honor.

-Another will be to keep invited or uninvited guests from crashing the party.
+will be to keep invited or uninvited guests from crashing the party.

 No illegals allowed.

-The first goal at the dinner for Mexican President, keeping out uninvited guests, which happened the last time with the state dinner for the man Singh from India.
+The first goal at the dinner for Mexican president keeping out uninvited guests, which happened the last time with the state dinner for the man Singh from India.

-Isn't this all Arizona's trying to do?
+Now, isn't this all Arizona is trying to do?

 Yeah, they have to check papers at the White House.

-And even when they checked, well, they didn't check papers at last state dinner, you know, three or four couples got in there that were not invited.
+You know, three or four couples got in there that were not invited.

-Got Photos?
+Got photos?

-Next to the president, even next to the president of India or the Prime Minister.
+Next to the president, even, next to the president of India or the prime minister.

 So White House is going to try to enforce its own borders at the state dinner.